How to look at your energy consumption on the web

 Part Two - Setting up a database on a web-server and then connecting to it.

-The first thing you are going to need is a web hosting.
-If you dont already have a web hosting you can:
+The first thing you are going to need is a web host.
+If you don't already have a web host you can:

-• Use Pachube and skip this tutorial (check out this one out in stead) , this is the simplest, the service has been designed with this kind of application in mind.
-However at the moment from what I can tell you cant zoom and look about the graphs in any detail, but maybe this will change in the near future.
+• Use Pachube and skip this tutorial. (check out this one out in stead) This is the simplest, as the service has been designed with this kind of application in mind.
+However, at the moment from what I can tell, you cant zoom and view the graphs in any detail, but maybe this will change.

-Once you have your server whether its on your local network or some ware in a far away place the next step is to set up a database to place the data we want to graph in.
+Once you have your server, whether its on your local network, or somewhere outside your local network, the next step is to set up a database to store the data we want to graph.

 Create a database with Cpanel (skip to phpmyadmin step if you don't have cpanel)